Brandon University: Athletics

 The university's sports teams in U Sports are called the Brandon Bobcats.
 Brandon University competes in basketball (men/women) and volleyball (men/women).
 Brandon University used to field a men's hockey team in the CIAU, however, that ceased in 2000.

-In the 2006–2007 academic year, the Bobcats advanced to the Canadian Basketball Finals.
+In the 2006–07 academic year, the Bobcats advanced to the Canadian Basketball Finals.
 They placed second to Carleton University, in a hard-fought 52–49 game.

 In 2016, the Bobcats hosted the CIS National Women's Volleyball Championship.

 Music

 Music students can join the Brandon University Orchestra.

-Aboriginal
+Indigenous

 Brandon University provides services in more remote communities.
-Aboriginal Elders are present on campus at Brandon University to provide social support.
+Indigenous Elders are present on campus at Brandon University to provide social support.